GerardoMunoz/tkinter_utilities/README.md

 * Text Scaling: Text items on the canvas scale appropriately with the zoom level.

 ### Usage
 To use the ZoomCanvas class, instantiate it within a Tkinter application and add graphical elements to it.
-Below the code, there is an example of how to use the ZoomCanvas in a simple application.
+Below the class, there is an example of how to use the ZoomCanvas in a simple application.

 ### Methods
 * create_zoomable_rectangle_with_text(self, x1, y1, x2, y2, **kwargs): Creates a rectangle with centered text on the canvas.